redenz/Laravel-Parse/README.md

 ## Configuration

-Changed this so you no longer need the config - set the keys in you .env file
+Changed this so you no longer need the config - set the keys in your .env file

 Laravel Parse requires configuration/